jwills/de4ml/join-service/README.md

 have everything up and running you will receive a JSON payload that says `{"ok": true}` from that endpoint.

-If you aren't a fan of Docker and are working on OS X or Linux, you can do a [local installation of Materialize](https://materialize.com/docs/install/) using OS X or Linux and run the `materialized` service on localhost by running `materialized --workers 1` in a shell.
+If you aren't a fan of Docker and are working on OS X or Linux, you can do a [local installation of Materialize](https://materialize.com/docs/install/) and run the `materialized` daemon on localhost by running `materialized --workers 1` in a shell.
 In a separate shell with a python virtualenv setup, you can then execute `pip install -r requirements.txt` to get the dependencies you need installed and then execute `bin/run.sh` to start the [FastAPI](https://fastapi.tiangolo.com/)-based service at [http://localhost:8080](http://localhost:8080).